ReactiveMatter/locker/README.md

 I developed this app for personal use.
 Currently it serving my needs fully, hence I do not intend to develop it further.
 If you like the concept and want to develop it further, you are welcome to fork it.

 **Change log**
+* Version 6
+  * Made UI changes and refactored password display code to make it faster
 * Version 5
   * Added colors for notes
 * Version 4